• Home

 • In cases where soldiers “do not exceed the authorized screening table weight for their age and measured height,” Army regulations require no body fat assessment.

-• Commanders are provided the authority “to direct a body fat assessment on any Soldier that they determine does not present a Soldierly appearance”.
+• Commanders have the authority “to direct a body fat assessment on any Soldier that they determine does not present a Soldierly appearance.”

-• Soldiers who fail to meet body fat standards must be identified and enrolled in the Army Body Composition Program (see below) and are required to meet Army standards to be released from it.
+• Soldiers who fail to meet body fat standards must be identified and enrolled in the Army Body Composition Program and are required to meet Army standards.

-When entering the ABCP, soldiers should not expect to get involved in an unsupervised fitness program; quite the opposite.
-The unit fitness master training or unit fitness NCO will provide exercise instructions and you may be required to enter into dietary counseling or other health programs to obtain and maintain “optimal body composition and performance” according to AR-900.
+When entering the Army Body Composition Program, soldiers should not expect to get involved in an unsupervised fitness program.
+The unit fitness master training or unit fitness NCO will provide exercise instructions.
+You may be required to enter into dietary counseling or other health programs to obtain and maintain “optimal body composition and performance,” according to AR-900.

 The Army has some standard advice for anyone considering a career as a soldier.
-“Good body composition,” the Army official site reminds, “…is best gained through proper diet and exercise.
-Examples of poor body composition are underdeveloped muscle groups, or excessive body fat”.
-What should a potential recruit do to prepare for the measurements and weigh-ins they will be required to perform at the recruit level?
+“Good body composition,” the Army website reminds, “…is best gained through proper diet and exercise.
+Examples of poor body composition are underdeveloped muscle groups or excessive body fat”.
+What should a potential recruit do to prepare for the measurements and weigh-ins required to perform at the recruit level?

-The Army philosophy in this area includes the idea that poor body composition, “has a negative effect on appearance, self-esteem, and negatively influences attitude and morale” and Army recruiting literature encourages applicants to get involved in a fitness program that incorporates running, swimming, and cycling.
+The Army philosophy in this area includes the idea that poor body composition “has a negative effect on appearance, self-esteem, and negatively influences attitude and morale.”
+Army recruiting literature encourages applicants to get involved in a fitness program that incorporates running, swimming, and cycling.

 Consult a physician before starting any new fitness regimen, especially a rigorous one.
 Do not rely on fad diets, exercise programs that start only weeks before your weigh-in date, etc.